Task-Aware Variational Adversarial Active Learning: Introduction

 \section{Introduction}

-Deep learning has achieved remarkable performance in various computer vision tasks such as image classification~\cite{krizhevsky2012imagenet,he2016deep}, object detection~\cite{ren2015faster,redmon2016you}, semantic segmentation~\cite{long2015fully,chen2018encoder}, and so on thanks to massive labeled datasets with annotations such as ImageNet dataset for image classification~\cite{imagenet_cvpr09} and PASCAL VOC datasets for classification, detection, and segmentation~\cite{Everingham10}.
-Obtaining good annotations is a challenging task and has often been a large-scale project.
-However, there are often cases where labeling large amount of data is even more challenging or often infeasible due to high labeling cost such as labeling by experts~\cite{esteva2017dermatologist} or long labeling time per large-scale data sample such as very large pathology images~\cite{campanella2019clinical}.
-High labeling cost seems to be one of the factors to limit the scope of applicability of deep learning to more research areas and more institutes with less labeling budget.
+Deep learning has achieved remarkable performance in various computer vision tasks such as classification~\cite{krizhevsky2012imagenet,he2016deep}, object detection~\cite{ren2015faster,redmon2016you}, and semantic segmentation~\cite{long2015fully,chen2018encoder} due to massive datasets with annotations such as ImageNet for image classification~\cite{imagenet_cvpr09} and PASCAL VOC for classification, detection, segmentation~\cite{Everingham10}.
+Obtaining good annotations is challenging and has often been a large-scale project.
+Moreover, there are often cases where labeling massive amount of data is even more challenging or infeasible due to high labeling cost such as labeling by experts~\cite{esteva2017dermatologist} or long labeling time per large-scale sample such as videos~\cite{Haija2016youtube8m} or pathology images~\cite{campanella2019clinical}.
+Labeling cost seems to be a factor to limit the scope of applicability of deep learning to more research areas and more institutes with less labeling budget.